Razia-Shaheen-Sara/Netpractice_42/Readme.md

   <img width="637" alt="level5" src="https://github.com/user-attachments/assets/ccb986ba-d2e4-42f6-adb9-691397d41973" />

-  -**Next-hop IP** usually means the closest interface of the next router. as shown here
+  - **Next-hop IP** usually means the closest interface of the next router. as shown here
+  - The destination IP is default because data needs a known destination.
+If no specific route exists, it follows the default route
+  - For this project, we use default as destination IP in most cases

 </details>